Dartvauder/NeuroSandboxWebUI/README.md

 ## Description:

 A simple and convenient interface for using various neural network models.
-You can communicate with LLM and Moondream2 using text, voice and image input; use StableDiffusion, Kandinsky, Flux, HunyuanDiT, Lumina-T2X, Kolors, AuraFlow, Würstchen, DeepFloydIF, PixArt and PlaygroundV2.5, to generate images; ModelScope, ZeroScope 2, CogVideoX and Latte to generate videos; StableFast3D, Shap-E, SV34D and Zero123Plus to generate 3D objects; StableAudioOpen, AudioCraft and AudioLDM 2 to generate music and audio; CoquiTTS, MMS and SunoBark for text-to-speech; OpenAI-Whisper and MMS for speech-to-text; Wav2Lip for lip-sync; Roop to faceswap; Rembg to remove background; CodeFormer for face restore; LibreTranslate and SeamlessM4Tv2 for text translation; Demucs and UVR for audio file separation; RVC for voice conversion.
+You can communicate with LLM and Moondream2 using text, voice and image input; use StableDiffusion, Kandinsky, Flux, HunyuanDiT, Lumina-T2X, Kolors, AuraFlow, Würstchen, DeepFloydIF, PixArt and PlaygroundV2.5, to generate images; ModelScope, ZeroScope 2, CogVideoX and Latte to generate videos; StableFast3D, Shap-E, SV34D and Zero123Plus to generate 3D objects; StableAudioOpen, AudioCraft and AudioLDM 2 to generate music and audio; CoquiTTS, MMS and SunoBark for text-to-speech; OpenAI-Whisper and MMS for speech-to-text; Wav2Lip for lip-sync; Roop to faceswap; Rembg to remove background; CodeFormer for face restore; PixelOE for image pixelization; DDColor for image colorization; LibreTranslate and SeamlessM4Tv2 for text translation; Demucs and UVR for audio file separation; RVC for voice conversion.
 You can also view files from the outputs directory in gallery, download the LLM and StableDiffusion models, change the application settings inside the interface and check system sensors

 The goal of the project - to create the easiest possible application to use neural network models